mongodb/leafygreen-ui/packages/button/UPGRADE.md

 Breaking Changes to the Design:

 - Size:
-  - Small buttons were 25px, they are now 28px.
+  - Small buttons were 25px, they are now 28px in height.
-  - Default buttons were 32px, they are now 36px.
+  - Default buttons were 32px, they are now 36px in height.